-The possession, redemption and transfer of Institutional Classes of Shares is limited to institutional Investors as defined from time to time by the Luxembourg supervisory authority.
+Institutional Classes of Shares are available to institutional Investors within the meaning of article 174 (2) c) of the Law and as defined from time to time by the Luxembourg supervisory authority and may only be subscribed directly with the Registrar.
+The possession, redemption and transfer of Institutional Share Classes is limited to institutional Investors as defined from time to time by the Luxembourg supervisory authority.
 Currently the following investors are classified as institutional investors: pension funds, insurance companies, credit institutions, Collective investment undertakings and other professional institutions of the financial sector; Credit institutions and other professionals of the financial sector investing in their own name but on behalf of another party on the basis of a discretionary management relationship are also considered as institutional investors, even if the third party on behalf of which the investment is undertaken is not itself an institutional investor.
-The Company will not issue Institutional Classes of Shares or contribute to the transfer of Institutional Classes of Shares to non-institutional Investors the Company will redeem these Shares.
+The Company will not issue Institutional Share Classes or contribute to the transfer of Institutional Share Classes to non-institutional Investors.
+If it appears that Institutional Share Classes are being held by non-institutional Investors the Company will redeem these Shares.

-Institutional Classes of Shares Accumulating Classes of Shares Distributing Classes of Shares Additional attributes Normal Variant Quarterly Monthly Annually Hedged Currency IH ZH IBH/ZBH IExH IEH/ZEH
+Institutional Classes of Shares Accumulating C Distributing Classes of Shares Additional attributes Normal Variant Quarterly Monthly Annually Open Currency (unhedged) I Z ZB IBx/IEx IE Hedged Currency IH ZH ZBH lbxH/lexH IEH/ZEH